cacton77/cacton77/README.md

 ### Model and Animation of music hall usb-1 Turntable :notes:

-The goal of this project was to model every part in a complicated assembly using PTC Creo and animate the assembly and functionality of the system and subsystems using 3ds MAX.
+In this project we modeled all 140+ parts of a turntable using PTC Creo and animated the assembly and functionality of the system and subsystems using 3ds MAX.
 Currently the file for our final video is missing, but I have a clip of the exploded view.

 > [Exploded View Animation](https://youtu.be/tV0QhufL92Y)